Before traveling abroad, check U.S. Department of State travel advisories.

 - Be aware of the security risks when using your phone and/or transmitting personal information over a public wireless network.
 See our consumer guide: Wireless Connections and Bluetooth Security Tips.

-- Turn off Automatic Downloads.
-Some phones and apps will automatically download data while the phone is on and you can incur roaming charges.
-Check with your provider or your phone's manufacturer to learn how to disable these automatic downloads.
+- Turn off automatic downloads.
+Some phones and apps will automatically download data while the phone is on and you can incur roaming charges as a result.
+Check with your provider or your phone's manufacturer to learn how to disable these downloads.

 - Call the wireline number.
 If you have an option of contacting someone in the country you're visiting at either a wireline or mobile number, call the wireline.
 It's likely to be cheaper.

-- When using most mobile phones, you can call the United States or another country while traveling abroad by dialing: (http://www.howtocallabroad.com )
+- Before you leave the U.S., find out the dialing instructions for the country you plan to visit.
+When using most mobile phones, you can call the United States or another country while traveling abroad by dialing:

 - Understand how to dial local numbers in the country you are visiting.
-Research whether you need to dial a trunk prefix before an area code when making domestic calls in that country (http://www.howtocallabroad.com/codes.html) .
+Visit HowtoCallAbroad.com to research whether you need to dial a trunk prefix before an area code when making domestic calls in that country.

 Contact Service Providers